Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 If you travel further south from here, you can visit remote Nan’ao Beach falls (南澳滴水坑瀑布) and Aohua Waterfall (澳花瀑布) before reaching Hualien County.

-Things to Do in the Southwest and Mountains of Yilan
+Things to Do in the Mountains of Yilan

 Now we jump over to the area lying to the west of Yilan, at Meihua Lake (#34) and Sanxing (#35), before heading up into the mountains of southwest Yilan County.